microsoft/MixedRealityToolkit-Unity/Documentation/Rendering/MaterialInstance.md

 When invoking Unity's [Renderer.material]("https://docs.unity3d.com/ScriptReference/Renderer-material.html")(s), Unity automatically instantiates new materials.
 It is the caller's responsibility to destroy the materials when a material is no longer needed or the game object is destroyed.
 The [`MaterialInstance.cs`](xref:Microsoft.MixedReality.Toolkit.Rendering.MaterialInstance) behavior helps avoid material leaks and keeps material allocation paths consistent during edit and run time.

-When a [MaterialPropertyBlock](https://docs.unity3d.com/ScriptReference/MaterialPropertyBlock.html) can not be used, and a material must be instanced [`MaterialInstance.cs`](xref:Microsoft.MixedReality.Toolkit.Rendering.MaterialInstance) can be used as follows:
+When a [MaterialPropertyBlock](https://docs.unity3d.com/ScriptReference/MaterialPropertyBlock.html) can not be used and a material must be instanced, [`MaterialInstance.cs`](xref:Microsoft.MixedReality.Toolkit.Rendering.MaterialInstance) can be used as follows:

 ```csharp
 public class MyBehaviour : MonoBehaviour